Deepakpranami/practice-demo/README.md

 # practice-demo
-this is My first repositry
+This is My first repositry
+Author -: Deepak pranami